top of page

 JIF Leadership Grants:

-Leadership Grants are awarded when the John's Island Foundation board recognizes a need for a larger, often multi-year capital project that will drive significant impact and lasting benefit for our Indian River County neighbors.
-These grants are evaluated on an invitation basis.
+Leadership Grants are awarded when the John's Island Foundation board recognizes the need for a larger, often multi-year capital project that will drive significant impact and lasting benefit for our Indian River County

 Grant Request Guidelines:

-2. Only non-profit tax-exempt 501(c)(3) organizations that file an IRS Form 990 tax return will be considered
+2. Only non-profit tax-exempt 501(c)(3) organizations that file an IRS Form 990 tax return will be considered.

 3. All agencies must provide the following documents with their applications:

-• the latest IRS Form 990 tax return
+• the latest IRS Form 990 tax return;

-• the latest annual report
+• the latest annual report;

 • budgeted P&L for the current fiscal year;

-• a list of current board of directors, organizational chart, board minutes for the past 12 months, anda succession plan for key staff and board members, if available;
+• succession plan for key staff and board members, if available;

-• a total capital budget for the fiscal year and for the project, and at least two estimates for theproject that is being considered for funding.
+• a total capital budget for the fiscal year and for the project, and at least two estimates for the project that is being considered for funding.

-4. Applications must be signed by the Executive Director as well as the Board President
+4. Applications must be signed by the Executive Director as well as the Board President.

-• we do not fund the purchases of education curricula
+• We do not fund the purchases of education curricula.

-• normally painting is considered regular maintenance unless it is specific to a new construction or renovation project
+• normally painting is considered regular maintenance unless it is specific to a new construction or renovation project.

-6. Applicants should demonstrate a track record of operation with continuity of programs servingthose in need for at least one year.
-The agency must be financially viable as evidenced by a history of generally breaking even, meeting budgetary projections,and having sound governance.
+6. Applicants should demonstrate a track record of operation with continuity of programs serving those in need for at least one year.
+The agency must be financially viable as evidenced by a history of generally breaking even, meeting budgetary projections, and having sound governance.

 • we encourage agencies to establish a capital budget and a capital reserve.